Last Updated: January 6, 2025

 Because of how I think about this schedule, I used the 24-hour calendar to travel on weekends, etc. However, if you look at the figure below, Microsoft Project tells me the trip will take over 13 days.
 Something isn’t calculating correctly!

-Figure 7.19 Trip from Boulder to Tampa with stops.
+Figure 7.21 Trip from Boulder to Tampa with stops.

 The schedule looks correct, but the rollup on the summary level can’t be over 13 days!

 We have reviewed this particular issue three or four times.
-Think about what you know about the scheduling engine and selections.
-Debug and correct the problem, then save the project.
+Consider what you know about the scheduling engine and the selections in places like Project Options.

 Critical Path Method